EPA head says U.S. pollution rules could help China tackle smog

 McCarthy said she was also working with China on developing its national cap-and-trade system, under which firms will be able to trade permits-to-pollute from 2017, and on improving monitoring technologies.

-“What folks may not realize is that the EPA has had a strong relationship with China for a very long time,” she said.
+“What folks may not realise is that the EPA has had a strong relationship with China for a very long time,” she said.

 The EPA worked with the U.S. Embassy in Beijing to install a sensor to detect fine particulate pollutants in the air.
 McCarthy said this had helped build “a really strong relationship with China’s central government”, and led China to set up its own air monitoring systems throughout the country.